 There is also a service that will send your ashes up in a balloon.

-Last but not least, you can have your ashes with some keepsakes, but into a time capsule and placed on the ocean floor.
-I don’t see the purpose in that as you would probably have a new breed of deep sea grave robbers.
+Last but not least, you can have your ashes placed with some keepsakes, put into a time capsule and placed on the ocean floor.

-I believe it is a good idea to have some type of plan for your death for the sake of the loved ones you leave behind.
+I believe it is a good idea to have some type of plan for your death for the sake of your loved ones left behind.
 Making some arrangements ahead of time whether burial or cremation is a good idea as costs are rising continually.
-Having you business affairs arranged in some way also makes it easier for those left behind.
+Having your business affairs arranged in some way also makes it easier for those left behind.
 I wish you all a very long life.